Oregon Product Liability and Defective Product FAQs

 How long do I have to file an Oregon Product Liability claim?

 Answer: Time limitations for filing Oregon product liability claims vary for different types of products and type of injury.
 In general, claims for personal injury or property damage must be filed within 2 years of discovering the injury, and within 10 years after the date the product was first purchased for use.
 Claims for death must be filed within three years after the death of the individual, and within 10 years after the date the product was first purchased for use.
 In addition, all Oregon product liability claims are subject to the expiration of any “statute of ultimate repose”.
 This means that product liability claims may be barred after the expiration of a defined time period, usually established after the product is first delivered or installed, rather than the date that the product caused harm.
-In addition, there are exceptions to these general time limitations for damages associated with asbestos related disease, breast implants, and other specific products.
+In addition, there are exceptions to these general time limitations for damages associated with an asbestos-related disease, breast implants, and other specific products.
 This makes it imperative that you have an experienced Portland Product Liability Attorney review your potential case as soon as possible in order to establish and protect your rights.

 What kinds of compensation can I ask for in my Oregon product liability claim?